 In other words, a professional truck driver has a legal duty to adjust his or her driving skills to account for the snowy and icy conditions.
 If the truck driver does not change the way he or she drives to ensure safety, he or she can be held liable for any crash that happens as a result.
 If a trucker does not drive with a reasonable level of confidence and make safe choices when it comes to driving in a snow storm, he or she could be held responsible.

 The behavior of a trucker is compared with what a hypothetical average reasonable driver would have done under the same circumstances.
 Reasonably competent truckers will slow down when there is ice or when visibility is impacted.
 Reasonably prudent truckers will leave a longer following distance in adverse conditions and will follow many other tips for safe winter driving, such as those listed by SmartTrucking.

-If a truck driver keeps driving when conditions are bad and fails to take reasonable precautions like slowing down on icy roads, a crash victim should be able to prove the trucker failed to live up to his or her duty to drive in a safe way.
-An attorney can help victims of a winter truck accident to demonstrate how the crash happened and to show the truck driver took unsafe risks given the weather.
+If a trucker keeps driving when conditions are bad and fails to take reasonable precautions like slowing down on icy roads, a crash victim could be able to prove the trucker failed to live up to his or her duty to drive in a safe way.
+An attorney can help victims of a winter truck accident to demonstrate how the crash happened and to show that the truck driver took unsafe risks given the weather.
 If a victim can successfully prove this, the victim should be compensated for all economic and non-financial damages occurring as a direct result of the bad-weather truck accident.